section-engineering-education/engineering-education/articles/understanding-tcp-ip-transport-layer-protocols/index.md

 # Understanding TCP/IP Transport Layer (Layer 3) protocols: TCP and UDP

 ### Introduction
-In this article, we will talk about how applications deliver data between two devices using either Transmission Control Protocol or User Datagram Protocol.
+In this article, we will talk about how applications deliver data between two devices using either Transmission Control Protocol (TCP) or User Datagram Protocol (UDP).
+By reading this article, you'll understand the working of TCP and UDP, how they are different from each other, and also see various applications using these protocols.

 ### Prerequisites
 As a prerequisite, a foundational knowledge of TCP/IP Layer 1 to 2 would help the readers understand the article better.